Snorri Goði: Family and childhood

-Snorri's father Þorgrím was killed by his brother-in-law Gísli Súrsson, just before Snorri's birth.
+Snorri's father Þorgrímr was killed by his brother-in-law Gísli Súrsson, just before Snorri's birth.
 He was originally named Þorgrímr, but because he was a difficult child he was called Snerrir and then later Snorri, both names meaning a turbulent warlike person.
-His mother Thordis later married her late husband's brother Börkr the Stout, and moved to his property at Helgafell.
+His mother Þórdís súrsdóttir later married her late husband's brother Börkr the Stout, and moved to his property at Helgafell.

 Snorri was fostered by Þorbrandr of Álftafjörðr.
 When he was fourteen he and his foster brothers travelled to Norway where they traded successfully.
 Some time after coming back, Snorri demanded his inheritance from his uncle and stepfather Börkr.
 Börkr would not divide Helgafell, and demanded sixty ounces of silver for the whole property.
 Börkr had granted Snorri fifty ounces before his trading voyage, but presumed, due to Snorri's deceptively humble dress, that this gift had been squandered.
 However, Snorri was able to produce this from his trading profits, and so he bought Helgafell from Börkr.
 Thordis also decided to divorce Börkr, and Börkr was required to leave Helgafell.

 Snorri married Asdis the daughter of Styr, after helping Styr to plan the killing of two Swedish berserks who were causing trouble for Styr and his family, whilst they were living in Styr's household.